joyceandronico/API_REST_conta_digital/README.md

   codAtivo: código do ativo a ser comprado

-  quantidade: quandtidade do ativo a ser comprada
+  quantidade: quantidade do ativo a ser comprada

 ```bash